Bissell CrossWave Won't Charge? Here's How to Fix It Fast

 Dead Battery

-Batteries don’t last forever, unfortunately.
-The Bissell CrossWave is equipped with very good Lithium-ion cells, but they have a shelf life, too.
-After 2-3 years, they will start to hold fewer and fewer charges until one day.
-They can’t hold a charge at all.
-That’s when you have to replace the battery with a new one.
+Batteries don't last forever, unfortunately.
+The Bissell CrossWave uses Lithium-ion cells, but they have a shelf life too.
+After 2-3 years, they gradually lose capacity.
+Eventually, they'll stop holding any charge whatsoever.
+That's when you have to replace the battery with a new one.

-A dead battery may just be the reason why your Bissell CrossWave battery not charging.
+A dead battery could be the reason why your Bissell CrossWave battery is not charging

-The indicator lights on the CrossWave will tell you exactly when this happens when it glows a steady red light (refers to the bulleted list above).
+The indicator lights on the CrossWave will tell you when this happens - they'll glow a steady red light (refer to the list above).

-Replacement batteries for CrossWave vacuums are difficult to find, especially the older models, but it’s not impossible.
-The difficult part is the actual process of replacing the battery.
+Replacement batteries for CrossWave vacuums are difficult to find, especially for older models, but it's not impossible.
+The challenging part is actually replacing the battery.

-Unfortunately, Bissell has made it pretty difficult to replace the battery at home.
-It’s not like other cordless vacuums like Dyson’s, which only need you to press a button to take out the old battery, slide in the new cell, then use it as normal.
-Instead, for the Bissell CrossWave, you have to remove a few screws and cut a few wires with pliers to remove the old cell.
-Then, you have to re-wire the new cell using electrical tapes to the vacuum.
+Unfortunately, Bissell has made it difficult to replace the battery at home.
+It's not like other cordless vacuums like Dyson's, which only need you to press a button to remove the old battery, slide in the new cell, then use it normally.
+Instead, for the Bissell CrossWave, you have to remove screws and cut wires with pliers to remove the old cell.
+Then, you have to rewire the new cell using electrical tape to the vacuum.

-It’s a lot of work, but with proper instructions, we don’t think it’ll be difficult for most people to do!
+It's considerable work, but with proper instructions, we don't think it'll be difficult for most people!

-Over time, your vacuum can get dirty, and the docking station, too.
-Dust, dirt, and gunks of all kinds can get stuck on the station.
-When this happens, your Bissell CrossWave not charging properly since the contacts on the vacuum don’t have a good connection with the contacts on the dock.
+Over time, your vacuum gets dirty, and so does the docking station.
+Dust, dirt, and grime accumulate on the station.
+When this happens, your Bissell CrossWave won't charge properly since the contacts on the vacuum don't connect well with the contacts on the dock.

-The fix is simple: just clean up your docking station.
-Wipe it down with a dry cloth, or use a soft-bristled brush to remove any accumulated dirt or dust.
+The fix is simple: clean your docking station.
+Wipe it down with a dry cloth, or use a soft-bristled brush to remove accumulated dirt or dust.

 The Unit or the Adapter Are Overheating

-The Bissell CrossWave’s battery is large (it takes a lot of power to run the motor for 30 minutes).
-So, if you plug it in for a couple of hours, the vacuum and the charging station itself can become very hot to the point they overheat.
+The Bissell CrossWave's battery is large (it takes considerable power to run the motor for 30 minutes).
+So, if you plug it in for hours, the vacuum and charging station can become hot enough to overheat.

-Bissell has integrated a sort of safety mechanism into both components.
+Bissell has integrated a safety mechanism into both components.
 When they get too hot, the vacuum will automatically stop charging and shut down to protect itself.
-After all, if the battery becomes too hot, it may self-combust.
+After all, if the battery becomes too hot, it may combust.

-Overheating will happen more often if the place you store the vacuum and the charging station is hot.
-So, after you’ve waited for the vacuum to cool down and plug it in (and it still works), consider relocating both of them to a room with good ventilation and cooler temperatures.
+Overheating happens more often if you store the vacuum and charging station in a hot location.
+So, after you've waited for the vacuum to cool down and plug it in (and it still works), consider relocating both to a room with good ventilation and cooler temperatures.

 Software/Firmware Error

-The Bissell CrossWave comes loaded with a microcontroller with software and firmware to help manage the battery and working modes.
-The microcontroller or the software can run into errors, causing the vacuum to shut down or be unable to charge properly.
+The Bissell CrossWave comes with a microcontroller containing software and firmware to help manage the battery and working modes.
+The microcontroller or software can encounter errors, causing the vacuum to shut down or be unable to charge properly.

 Typically, when this happens, the battery indicator will flash two red lights, indicating an "internal error" inside the vacuum.

-As we explained earlier in the article, unfortunately, this error can’t be fixed on your own (unless you have hacking skill and can tap into the micro-chips of the CrossWave on your own … in that case, you probably don’t need this guide!)
-The only way to fix it is to contact Bissell and send it in for their technicians to inspect and repair it.
+As we explained earlier in the article, unfortunately, this error can't be fixed on your own (unless you have hacking skills and can access the CrossWave's microchips... in that case, you probably don't need this guide!)
+The only way to fix it is to contact Bissell and send it in for their technicians to inspect and repair.

-But when it has an internal error, there’s a good chance that nothing can be done to save the vacuum, and you’ll just have to buy a new unit (if the one you got is out of warranty.)
+When it has an internal error, there's a good chance that nothing can save the vacuum, and you'll have to buy a new unit (if yours is out of warranty.)

 Things to Know While Fixing the Bissell CrossWave Won't Charge Issue

-Before you go ahead and troubleshoot the vacuum, take some precautions.
+Before you troubleshoot the vacuum, take these precautions.

 Use Only Original Parts and Components

-There are a lot of third parties on the market that make spare and replacement parts for Bissell products.
-While many of them work well and can fit Bissell products perfectly, we highly recommend you search and buy original parts first and foremost before resorting to aftermarket parts.
-Because Bissell doesn’t make third-party components, they may not have the same quality control or follow stringent guidelines that Bissell has.
+Many third parties make spare and replacement parts for Bissell products.
+While many work well and fit Bissell products perfectly, we highly recommend you search and buy original parts first before resorting to aftermarket parts.
+Since Bissell doesn't make third-party components, they may not have the same quality control or follow stringent guidelines that Bissell has.

-As a result, using third-party parts may run the risk of bricking your vacuum entirely or, worse, causing accidents like battery fire.
-A fire occurring due to low-quality batteries from third-party manufacturers has happened before.
+As a result, using third-party parts may risk bricking your vacuum entirely or, worse, causing accidents like battery fires.
+Fires from low-quality batteries from third-party manufacturers have happened before.

-So, buying and using original parts is for your own safety!
+So, buying and using original parts is for your safety!

-But that doesn’t mean third-party components are bad.
-Bissell CrossWave vacuums have been around for a long time, and there have been many discontinued models over the year.
-If Bissell no longer sells replacement parts, then buying from third parties may be your last option.
-But it’s still not recommended!
+That doesn't mean third-party components are bad.
+Bissell CrossWave vacuums have been around for a long time, and there have been many discontinued models over the years.
+If Bissell no longer sells replacement parts, then buying from third parties may be your only option.
+But it's still not recommended!

 Never Use Damaged Batteries

-If you need a battery replacement, never use one that seems to have been damaged (dents, scratches, nicks, etc.).
+If you need a battery replacement, never use one that appears damaged (dents, scratches, nicks, etc.).
 The battery technology that the Bissell CrossWave uses (Lithium-ion) is extremely energetic and volatile.
-If the cells are damaged or punctured, they will cause a battery to fire or explode.
+If the cells are damaged or punctured, they will cause a battery fire or explosion.

 So, check the replacement battery carefully when it arrives at your doorstep for any damage during transit.
 If you find any suspicious signs, do not bring the battery into the house.
 Instead, put it back into the box and leave it somewhere safe, cool, and dry, like the garage.